1996–97 Boston University Terriers men's basketball team

 The 1996–97 Boston University Terriers men's basketball team represented Boston University during the 1996–97 NCAA Division I men's basketball season.
 The Terriers, led by third year head coach Dennis Wolff, played their home games at Case Gym and were members of the America East Conference.
 They finished the season 25–5, 17–1 in America East play to win the regular season conference title.
 The Terriers won the America East tournament to receive an automatic bid to the NCAA tournament as No. 12 seed in the Midwest region.
-Boston University was defeated by top seed Tulsa in the opening round, 81–52.
+Boston University was defeated by No. 5 seed Tulsa in the opening round, 81–52.

 Senior forward Tunji Awojobi was selected America East Player of the Year and finished his career as BU's all-time leader in scoring, rebounding, and blocks.